usgs/shakemap/doc_source/manual4_0/tg_architecture.rst

 are written as GeoJSON to files called *<imt_type>_cont.json* in the event's *current/products* subdirectory.

 See :meth:`shakemap.coremods.contour` for more details.
+Contour parameters may be specified in the *products.conf* configuration file.

 gridxml
 ```````